 Now we’ve covered the what and why, you’re probably wondering how and when to apply a serum.
 The serum step falls right after you cleanse, exfoliate, tone and apply an essence.
 You can use a serum morning and night with your regular skin care routine to achieve stellar results.
 Ensure you start with a freshly-washed face so that your skin is free from product or daily build-up, which allows serum to more effectively penetrate the outer layers of the skin.
 You can use a toner and essence, but nothing more emollient should come in between your cleansed face and the product.
 If you’re using multiple serums to address different skin needs, start with the lightest formula and work your way up to the heaviest — the same principle of the remainder of your skin care products.

 You only need to apply a thin layer because serums are concentrated — a small, pea-sized amount should do.
 Serums can also be applied to your neck and chest, to fight the visible signs of aging.
 For even more detailed information, read this guide on how to apply serums, oils and concentrates.
 Or watch this In The Mix video that explains what a serum is used for and how to fit one into your skin care routine.

 Whether you’re wrestling with aging, sensitivity or breakouts, Eminence Organics Senior Product Development Manager Colette Lieberman has a serum to suit any skin concern.

 Perhaps you’re dealing with dull, dehydrated skin instead?
 Botanical hyaluronic acid (from marshmallow plant extract) is deeply hydrating as well as the delicious-smelling strawberry.
-You may be surprised to learn that strawberry is a great serum ingredient that contains salicylic acid that gently exfoliates and removes impurities to brighten the look of skin and shrink the appearance of pores.
+You may be surprised to learn that strawberry is a great serum ingredient that contains salicylic acid to gently exfoliate and remove impurities to brighten the look of skin and shrink the appearance of pores.